instayu/html-5-calander/Contributor-Model.md

 For lazy consensus to be effective, it is necessary to allow at least 72 hours (excluding weekends and holidays) before assuming that there are no objections to the proposal.
 This requirement ensures that everyone is given enough time to read, digest, and respond to the proposal.
 This time period is chosen so as to be as inclusive as possible of all participants, regardless of their location and time commitments.

-If a Reviewer approves a proposal, then the 72 hour waiting period may be waived, at the Reviewer’s discretion.
+If a Reviewer approves a proposal, any Committer or Reviewer may choose to waive the 72 hour waiting period and merge the code in directly.

 ### 5.2.
 Voting
 Not all technical decisions can be made using lazy consensus.
 Larger issues such as those that may affect the strategic direction of the project must gain explicit approval in the form of a vote.
 This section describes how a vote is conducted.
 Section 5.4 discusses when a vote is needed.